zacharylandes/scrabble/README.markdown

 1. Fork this repository.
 2. Clone your new repository to your local machine (`$ git clone https://github.com/<YOUR GITHUB USERNAME>/scrabble.git`)
 3. `cd` into your scrabble directory.
+4. run `gem install bundle` from the command line interface (CLI).
-4. Run `bundle` from the command line.
+5. Run `bundle` from the CLI.
-5. Run `rake` from the command line.
+6. Run `rake` from the CLI.
+7. Open in atom and explore the code already available to you.

 ## Running Specs/Tests